-The ECR for Life Underwriting Risks are mainly driven by the Lapse Risk and Expense Risk.
+The ECR for Life Underwriting Risk are mainly driven by the Lapse Risk and Expense Risk.

-Table 8 Capital Requirement for Life Underwriting Risks
+Table 8 Capital Requirement for Life Underwriting Risk

-The relevant Lapse Risk is the downward shock within the Standard Approach (as it was in 2015).
-The main contributor to this is the traditional life business in Austria, as a consequence of the low interest rates.
+The relevant Lapse Risk is the mass lapse shock within the Standard Approach (it was the lapse down shock in 2016).
+The main contributor to this is the traditional life business in Austria.